Who is Parag Agrawal?

-Parag Agrawal was named the new Chief Executive Officer (CEO) on November 29, 2021.
+Parag Agrawal was born on May 21, 1984, in Mumbai, India.
+He was named the Chief Executive Officer (CEO) on November 29, 2021.
 His appointment came rolling in after the co-creator of Twitter Jack Dorsey stepped down from the same post.
 Parag was appointed as Chief Technology Officer (CTO) in 2018.
-He had joined the microblogging site in 2011 as an Ads Engineer.
+He joined the microblogging site in 2011 as an Ads Engineer.
 While doing so, he succeeded Adam Messinger, who left the company in December 2016.

-Parag Agrawal is an alumnus of the Indian Institute of Technology-Bombay (IIT-B).
-Following that he completed his PhD in computer science from Stanford University in 2011.
+His mother is a retired teacher, while his father worked in the atomic energy sector.
+Agrawal studied at Mumbai's Atomic Energy Central School.
+He is an alumnus of the Indian Institute of Technology-Bombay (IIT-B).
+Following that he completed his PhD in computer science at Stanford University in 2011.

 Apart from being an Ads Engineer, he has also held the post of Distinguished Software Engineer.
 Before Twitter, he did stints at AT&T, Microsoft and Yahoo.